zampou-code/zampou-code/README.md

 <section align="center">
 <hr />
-Last update on Thu Feb 27 2025
+Last update on Fri Feb 28 2025

-**308 day before 2026 ⏱** days before new years
+**307 day before 2026 ⏱** days before new years

-🤖 This README.md is updated with cruelty, by Zbot ❤️
+🤖 This README.md is updated with horror, by Zbot ❤️
 </section>